manage/ane-sdk-sample-app/INSTALL.md

 The SDK for Adobe AIR is available once you [sign up](https://appsponsor.com/user/registration).
 The Manage Publisher SDK includes everything you need to serve full screen interstitial, video, and playable ad units.

-The SDK for Unity can be downloaded here: [ManageSDK-Android-v3.1.zip](/downloads/ManageSDK-Android-v3.1.zip).
+The SDK for Unity can be downloaded here: [ManageSDK-ANE-v3.1.zip](/downloads/ManageSDK-ANE-v3.1.zip).

+##### Google Play Services

+If you are using an existing ANE file with Google Play Services, you can download a version of the SDK without the Google Play Services JAR here: [ManageSDK-ANE-NO_GPS-v3.1.zip](/downloads/ManageSDK-ANE-NO_GPS-v3.1.zip).

-For an example, please see our [sample app](https://github.com/manage/ane-sdk-sample-app).
+To see an example implementation, please see our [sample app](https://github.com/manage/ane-sdk-sample-app).

 *Note:* There are some third party ANE files, which obfuscate Google Play Services.
 In such cases, we can provide custom SDK builds without Google Play Services.